openthread/openthread/src/cli/README_NETDATA.md

 - o: On Mesh flag
 - s: Stable flag
 - n: Nd Dns flag
-- D: Domain Prefix flag (only available for Thread 1.2).
 - prf: Preference, which may be 'high', 'med', or 'low'.

 ```bash